dotnet/docs/docs/csharp/fundamentals/object-oriented/index.md

 ## Partial Types

-You can define part of a class, struct or method in one code file and another part in a separate code file.
+You can define part of a class, struct, or method in one code file and another part in a separate code file.

 ## Object Initializers